wilofice/genereux.github.io/coding/algorithms/_posts/2021-12-05-time-complexity.md

 }
 ~~~

 If the algorithm consists of many phases, the total time complexity is the time complexity of the dominant phase.
-The dominant phase corresponds to the slowest part of the algorithm, the one that run in the longest time.
+The dominant phase corresponds to the slowest part of the algorithm, the one that runs in the longest time.
 Indeed, it is usually the bottleneck of the code.

 In the example above, the code has three phases with time complexities O(n), O(n<sup>2</sup>), and O(n).
 So the time complexity of the code is 0(n<sup>2</sup>) because it is the slowest one.